safing/web/privacy/index.md

 website is basic in nature and only used for the specific reasons of software development and the administration of your account.

--   Valid email address.
-If or when required, Used for the administration of your account.
+-   Valid email address: If or when required, Used for the administration of your account.

--   Transaction identifier, sent by payment gateway.
-Used for the administration of your account.
+-   Transaction identifier, sent by payment gateway: Used for the administration of your account.

--   The internet browser and operating system you are using.
+-   The internet browser and operating system you are using: Used for software development purposes.

+-   The language set by the browser: Used for software development purposes.

+-   The part of the IP address that designates country: Used for software development and administration purposes.

+-   Referrer: How did you find the site?
 Used for software development purposes.

--   The language set by the browser.
-Used for software development purposes.

--   The part of the IP address that designates country.
-Used for software development and administration purposes.

--   Referrer.
-How did you find the site?
-Used for software development purposes.

 ## Article 5.
 Third party websites and links

--   **Hetzner.** Hosting Provider.
+-   **Hetzner:** Hosting Provider.

--   **GitHub.** Hosting Provider.
+-   **GitHub:** Hosting Provider.

--   **PayPal.** Payment gateway.

--   **Stripe.** Payment gateway.
+-   **PayPal:** Payment gateway.

--   **Sparkasse Baden: Bank.** Payments, wire transfer.
+-   **Sparkasse Baden: Bank:** Payments, wire transfer.

--   **Mailbox.org.** Email provider.
+-   **Mailbox.org:** Email provider.

 ## Article 6.
 Third Party Disclosure